List of astronauts of Indian origin

-As of 2025, six people of Indian origin have been in space.
-The first astronaut of the Indian nationality, in space was Rakesh Sharma on Soyuz T-11 in 1984.
+As of 2025, six people of origin have been in space.
+The first astronaut of the Indian nationality, in space was Rakesh Sharma on Soyuz T-11 as a part of the Interkosmos program in 1984.
 Three astronauts – Kalpana Chawla, Sunita Williams, Raja Chari – flew as NASA astronauts.
 Williams with three spaceflights, have the record of most number of spaceflights by an astronaut of Indian origin.
 Williams and Chari are the only astronauts to have made long-term spaceflights.

 Sirisha Bandla is the first and only Indian-born woman to make a suborbital flight as a space tourist, which she did on Virgin Galactic Unity 22 on July 11, 2021.